-Co-Chairman of the Board and a member of our Office of the President, and Chairman and Chief Executive Officer of our subsidiary, Loews Hotels.
+Member of the Office of the President and Co-Chairman of the Board of Loews, and Chairman and Chief Executive Officer of our subsidiary, Loews Hotels.

 EXPERIENCE: Mr. Tisch has served as a member of Loews's Office of the President since 1999 and, prior to that time, had served the company in a number of other executive positions.
 This experience has provided him with broad knowledge of and insight into Loews and its operations and businesses and has enabled him to be instrumental in providing our company with strategic direction and operational oversight.
-Our Board and its Nominating and Governance Committee believe that his direct experience in managing the Loews Hotels business, as well as his institutional knowledge, is of critical importance to our Board in fulfilling its responsibilities.
+His direct experience in managing the Loews Hotels business, as well as his institutional knowledge, is of critical importance to our Board in fulfilling its responsibilities.